 N.C.
 GEN. STAT.
-ANN. § 14-32.4 (2011): Assault Inflicting Serious Bodily Injury; Strangulation; Penalties
+ANN. § 14-32.4 (2016): ASSAULT INFLICTING SERIOUS BODILY INJURY; STRANGULATION; PENALTIES

-(a) Unless the conduct is covered under some other provision of law providing greater punishment, any person who assaults another person and inflicts serious bodily injury is guilty of a Class F felony.
-"Serious bodily injury" is defined as bodily injury that creates a substantial risk of death, or that causes serious permanent disfigurement, coma, a permanent or protracted condition that causes extreme pain, or permanent or protracted loss or impairment of the function of any bodily member or organ, or that results in prolonged hospitalization.

-(b) Unless the conduct is covered under some other provision of law providing greater punishment, any person who assaults another person and inflicts physical injury by strangulation is guilty of a Class H felony.
+- (a) Unless the conduct is covered under some other provision of law providing greater punishment, any person who assaults another person and inflicts serious bodily injury is guilty of a Class F felony.
+"Serious bodily injury" is defined as bodily injury that creates a substantial risk of death, or that causes serious permanent disfigurement, coma, a permanent or protracted condition that causes extreme pain, or permanent or protracted loss or impairment of the function of any bodily member or organ, or that results in prolonged hospitalization. - (b) Unless the conduct is covered under some other provision of law providing greater punishment, any person who assaults another person and inflicts physical injury by strangulation is guilty of a Class H felony.

 Added by Laws 1996 (2nd Ex.
 Sess.), c.
 18, § 20.13(a), eff.
 Jan.
 1, 1997.
 Amended by S.L.
 2004-186, § 9.1, eff.
 Dec.
 1, 2004.
-The statutes and Constitution are current through Chapters 1-74 of the of the 22014 Regular Session of the General Assembly.